Do you: love a good story? Admire the subtle beauty of the outback? Enjoy travelling to remote landscapes?

 Riversleigh’s famous collection of mammal fossils includes wombat-like marsupials, carnivorous kangaroos and vast numbers of bats.

 If you want to see dinosaurs, include the Dinosaur Trail, through Winton, Richmond and Hughenden, into your travel plans.
-Here you’ll gaze at fossils of gigantic dinosaurs from around 98 million years ago (many dug up in outback paddocks!) and marvel at the famous 100 million year old dinosaur footprints at Lark Quarry.
+You’ll gaze at fossils of gigantic dinosaurs from around 98 million years ago (many dug up in outback paddocks!) and marvel at the famous 100 million year old dinosaur footprints at Lark Quarry.

 3. Some animals were pretty weird!